Best Hollywood Spy Movies: Spy thriller films are often enchanting and there’s no way you will take your eyes off the screen even for a split second.

-The main element behind the success of a spy film is the precision during the mission, the agency set up, and more importantly the wit of the main spy in the film.
+The main element behind the success of a spy film is precision during the mission, the agency setup, and more importantly the wit of the main spy in the film.
 If you follow this genre, you will observe that the quality of Hollywood Spy Thrillers is raised to a whole new level with superb graphics and special effects.

-While the earlier Best Hollywood Spy films relied too much on the dialogues and hand combats, the modern day Spy Thriller Movies depend on the use of technology and the number of gadgets used by the spy.
+While the earlier Best Spy films relied too much on the dialogues and hand combats, modern-day Spy Thriller Movies depend on the use of technology and the number of gadgets used by the spy.

 Over the years, Hollywood has delivered many spy thriller Movies.
-The popularity and the captivating feature of many of these films turned them into big franchise today.
+The popularity and the captivating features of many of these films turned them into big franchises today.

 Today, we wait for most spy thriller movies to watch James Bond, Ethan Hunt, Jason Bourne, and others in action.
 Their extravagant lifestyle, duel with death, and brilliant action stunts encourage you to become a spy.

 So, if you are eager to experience such an adventurous and secretive lifestyle but don’t want to risk your life; then begin watching the following secret agents spy thriller Movies one by one.

 There’s no way I can begin this list without mentioning the Bond film series.
 Based on Ian Fleming’s novels, the films in Bond series revolve around James Bond, an MI6 agent.
 Although the central character is portrayed by different actors throughout the series, the theme of the film and the character traits remain constant throughout the series.

 Only recently, Daniel Craig as James Bond turned out to be a bit different from the rest.
 Current James Bond is more agile, hardcore, and lives on the edge all the time.
 At the time of writing this article, a total of 25 films have been produced in the Bond series and six actors have played the central character of James Bond.